-Recycling of PET (which is the material used in our P, PN, PY and PX grades) and PES (which is the material used in our F grade) typically requires a drying stage for the material, and considering the low density of the foam waste, a granulation or agglomeration process that minimizes the volume occupied is advised.
-An effective size reduction of the foam waste can be obtained using a mill or grinder whereas an agglomerator has to be used to produce a high quality granule that can be recycled, pleas see image on page 37.
+Recycling of PET production waste (which is the material used in our P, PN, PY and PX grades) and PES (which is the material used in our F grade) typically requires a drying stage for the materi-al, and considering the low density of the foam waste, a granulation or agglomeration process that minimizes the volume occupied is advised.
+An effective size reduction of the foam waste can be obtained using a mill or grinder whereas an agglomerator has to be used to produce a high quality granule that can be recycled, please see image on page 37.

-Agglomerators are installed in Longarone, Italy, US & Sweden to recycle our internal waste of PET and PES.
-In addition, agglomerators will be installed in all our coming PET-plants to serve production continously with recycled material.
+Agglomerators are installed in Italy, US, Sweden, China and India to recycle our internal waste of PET and PES.
+In addition, agglomerators will be installed in all our coming PET-plants to serve production continuously with recycled material.